ajmccredie/cycle-connect/README.md

 <br><br>
 I asked Chat GPT how to best display the information in my template gathered from my form input radio buttons regarding status, condition and category.
 It suggested the use of ‘post.get_status_display’, which worked really well, so I also used this approach for category and condition.
 (5th December)
 <br><br>
-Toggling the status (sold or available) views code was run through Chat GPT again (after all the issues I had getting the ‘likes’ sorted for the forum posts.
+Toggling the status (sold or available) views code was run through Chat GPT again (after all the issues I had getting the ‘likes’ sorted for the forum posts).
 The use of ‘@require_POST’ and how to apply the subsequent logic was explained through the AI engine.
 I added my own variables and it worked really well.
 (6th December).
 <br><br>
-Filters for the items developed from the Django docs https://docs.djangoproject.com/en/5.0/topics/db/queries/ and https://learndjango.com/tutorials/django-search-tutorial - Django Documentation (6th December and again on 9th December).
+Filters for the items developed from https://learndjango.com/tutorials/django-search-tutorial - Django Documentation (6th December and again on 9th December).
-<br><br>
-Use of Subquery and OuterRef.
-This helped to fix the bugs encountered with the ‘trading conversations’ buttons - https://docs.djangoproject.com/en/5.0/ref/models/expressions/#:~:text=Use%20OuterRef%20when%20a%20queryset,outer%20query%20or%20its%20transform - Django Project.
-And https://djangocentral.com/how-to-use-subquery-in-django/ - Django Central (8th December).
 <br><br>
 Use of Case/When - https://stackoverflow.com/questions/51165089/using-case-in-django - Stack Overflow (8th December).
 <br><br>